CoreMedia/ckeditor-plugins/packages/ckeditor5-link/TESTING.md

 ### LT#004: Edit Link With Target (Link Selected)

 This is expected to behave the same way as
-_LT#003: Edit Link With Target (No Selection; Collapsed)_.
-Just select the whole link and
+_LT#004: Edit Link With Target (No Selection; Collapsed)_.
+Just select the whole link and apply some changes from above — not necessarily the whole set of combinations.

 ### LT#005: Edit Link With Target (Partial Link Selected)

-Test-cases missing yet.
-In general, it is about only selecting a part of an existing link and adapting its setting.
-The behavior should be similar to the `LinkCommand`, i.e. regarding the `linkHref` attribute.
+Having an existing link with our without target, select some part of the link.
+Set some target behavior.

+In the result the previous single text node with linkHref attribute should have been split into several parts (two to three depending on your selection).
+Only the selected part got the target attribute updated.

 ### LT#006: Unlink